 Choosing the right waterproof jacket that best suits your needs is essential.
 That’s why we have put together this helpful buying guide covering all the most frequently asked questions, technical terms and features to help you find the right style.

 Your choice is likely to be influenced by price, fit and personal taste and where and when you plan to wear the jacket.
 Understanding a jacket’s waterproof capabilities will help you make an informed decision for the conditions you are likely to use it in.

 What Makes a Jacket Waterproof?

 Essentially there are two kinds of ‘waterproof’ jacket- water resistant, sometimes referred to as showerproof, and fully waterproof.
-Water resistant jackets are treated with a waterproof coating while fully waterproof jackets are made with a waterproof membrane and taped seams.
+Water resistant jackets are treated with a waterproof coating while fully waterproof jackets are made with a waterproof membrane and taped, or sealed, seams.

 The fabric used for water resistant jackets will be treated with a Durable Water Repellency coating (DWR), or a similar water repellent coating.
 You can tell a jacket has been treated with a water repellent coating as water will bead up on the surface of the fabric and run off.
 This is also a great way to test that the water repellent coating hasn’t worn off (read more about this in our How to Reproof a Waterproof Jacket guide).